-We are pleased to announce that a campus-wide site license is available for the CrystalMaker software package which includes three programs: CrystalMaker, CrystalDiffract, and SingleCrystal.
-Both Mac and PC versions are available (but not Linux).
-After installing the software on your personal computer, you do not need to be connected to the Internet in order to use it.
+We have a campus-wide site license for the CrystalMaker package that includes three software programs: CrystalMaker, CrystalDiffract, and SingleCrystal.
+Our current license expires February 28, 2023.
+Both native Mac and Windows versions are available (but not Linux).
+After installing the software, you do not need to be connected to the Internet in order to use it.

-License keys: License keys are only available to current students, faculty, and staff at Stanford.
-To get the license keys, please send a request to Grace Baysinger (graceb[at]stanford.edu), Aparna Sharma (aparna.sharma[at]stanford.edu), or Cristina Flores-Herrera (cfloresh[at]stanford.edu) using your @Stanford email address.
-Please also include your Stanford ID number in the request.
-Be sure to specify the version (Mac or PC) plus the name of the software program(s) you want as there is a different license key for each one.
+License keys: License keys are available to all current students, faculty, and staff at Stanford.
+To get the license keys, please send a request to the Science Library using your @Stanford email address.
+Please include your Stanford ID number in the request.
+Be sure to specify the version (Mac or Windows) plus the name of the software program(s) you want as there is a different license key for each one.

 Help: Go to the Support page to view tutorials, find a crystal structure, participate in user forums, and to get technical help.